Learn Free Motion Quilting

 Well that was me this time last year and via a couple of brilliant teachers and mentors, and LOTS of practice, I finally got over that line of fear.
 And many hours later (with a quite a few “oops” moments), I then fell very definitely in love.

 OK, so admittedly I’m still somewhat in the honeymoon stage of my relationship with FMQ but my aim is to help YOU get over that fear line too, because once you’re over it I promise you’ll never look back.
+My first group of ladies (no gents yet; but here’s hoping) went from complete beginners at FMQ to complete addicts by the time I had finished with them, and there’s now no turning back!
+Scroll through the gallery above to see what they’ve achieved.

 If my job is to get you started and teach you some Free Motion Quilting techniques, then your job is to practice lots and get better than me at FMQ!
 So, this Beginner’s Free Motion Quilting course is being held fortnightly to give you a chance to get lots of practice in between times.
 And who knows?
 You could also use that time to FMQ some of your languishing quilts!